Kuwait locks down two districts, extends public holiday over coronavirus

-Kuwait placed a full lockdown on two densely-populated districts and extended a public holiday by two weeks until April 26 as precautionary measures against the coronavirus, a statement from the cabinet said on Monday.
+Kuwait placed a full lockdown on two densely-populated districts and extended a public holiday by two weeks until April 26 as precautionary measures against the coronavirus, the cabinet said on Monday.

-It also extended its partial curfew by two hours in the morning to run from 5 pm (1400 GMT) until 6 am effective Monday until further notice.
+It also extended its partial curfew by two hours in the morning to run from 5 p.m.
+(1400 GMT) until 6 a.m. effective Monday until further notice.
 The interior minister urged people to stay indoors even during non-curfew hours.
-Kuwait has recorded 665 cases of the new coronavirus and one death so far.
+The Gulf Arab country has recorded 665 cases of the new coronavirus and one death so far.

 It declared a two-week public holiday from March 12 except for entities providing essential services, which has since been extended.
 On Monday, the cabinet said all ministries and government institutions would now remain on holiday until April 26.